-Our topic this term is ‘Land Ahoy!’, which will be taught through Religious Education and Early Years Foundation Stage areas of learning: Communication and Language, Physical Development, Personal, Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+Our topic during the Spring term is ‘Step into a Story’ which will enable our children to learn a variety of Traditional Tales, and will be taught through the Early Years Foundation Stage framework, incorporating the following areas of learning: Religious Education, Communication and Language, Physical Development, Personal, Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

-Here are just some of the many activities that the children will be involved in during the next term:
+Here are some of the activities that the children will be involved in during the next term:

-We will also be reading lots of stories and poems by our class author Giles Andreae, as well as modern classics about sea creatures and pirates.
+We will also be reading a range of stories by our class author Giles Andreae.

 Everyone had an amazing time at Rode Hall!

 To enhance the children's learning about Gruffalo the children took part in lots of activities: